Layer Construction of Topological Crystalline Insulator LaSbTe: 1. Introduction

-Along this line, Song ~\ea~\cite{song2018quantitative} have further exploited the LC scheme and derived exhaustive mappings from symmetry data to topological invariants for arbitrary space groups in the presence of TR symmetry, which provides an effective approach to define and search for new TCIs~\cite{Zhang2018,Vergniory2019,wanxg2019} when combined with topological quantum chemistry (TQC)~\cite{tqc2017,nc_ashvin} and symmetry-based indicators (SBI).
+Song ~\ea~\cite{song2018quantitative} have exploited the LC scheme in very detail.
+They derived exhaustive mappings from symmetry data to topological invariants for arbitrary space groups in the presence of TR symmetry, providing an effective approach to define and search for new TCIs~\cite{Zhang2018,Vergniory2019,wanxg2019} when combined with topological quantum chemistry (TQC)~\cite{tqc2017,nc_ashvin,Kruthoff2017} and symmetry-based indicators (SBI).
 LC decorates the lattice with 2D insulating layers with nontrivial $\mathbb Z_2$ number or mirror Chern number, while atomic insulators are constituted from proper atomic orbitals at Wyckoff positions.
-But the correspondence between a LC and the resulted TCI is not as intuitive as the atomic picture.
-Recently, A. Matsugatani~\ea~tried to connect the high-order TIs (HOTIs) to lower-dimensional TIs relying on tight-binding model to capture the essence of HOTIs~\cite{haruki2018}, which gave a clear physical image.
-However, there is still no realistic TCI material with layered crystal structure to have exact one-to-one correspondence between the stacking of lower-dimensional topological phases in real space and the band topology.
+But the correspondence between an LC and the resulting TCI is not as intuitive as the atomic picture.
+Recently, A. Matsugatani~\ea~connected the high-order TIs (HOTIs) to lower-dimensional TIs using a tight-binding model to capture the essence of HOTIs~\cite{haruki2018}.
+However, a realistic TCI material with layered crystal structure has yet to be demonstrated with exact one-to-one correspondence between the stacking of lower-dimensional topological phases in real space and the band topology.

-In this paper, we introduce such a candidate -- LaSbTe that has two distinct crystal structures: one is in tetragonal phase (\ti) and the other is in orthorhombic phase (\tci), of which~\ti~is a member of $WHM$ family~\cite{xu2015two}.
-When spin-orbit coupling (SOC) is taken into consideration, ~\ti~is a weak TI with one 2D TI in its unit cell while~\tci~is a TCI with two 2D TI layers per unit cell due to the doubling of~\ti~cell along the stacking direction in phase transition.
-Thus, \tci~can be viewed as a layer construction of two~\ti~with proper lattice distortion, where each~\ti~represents a layer of an elementary LC (eLC).
-To the best of our knowledge, this is the first system perfectly demonstrating the LC scheme, i.e., mapping the crystal structures in real space to the band topology in momentum space.
-This paves the way for understanding the physical essence of TCI.
+In this paper, we introduce LaSbTe with two distinct crystal structures: tetragonal LaSbTe (\ti) (a member of $WHM$ ($W$ = Zr, Hf, or La, $H$ =Si, Ge, Sn, or Sb, and $M$= O, S, Se, or Te) family~\cite{xu2015two}) and orthorhombic LaSbTe (\tci).
+When spin-orbit coupling (SOC) is taken into consideration, ~\ti~is a weak TI with one 2D TI in its unit cell, while~\tci~is a TCI with two 2D TI layers per unit cell due to doubling of~\ti~cell along the stacking direction during phase transition.
+Thus, \tci~can be viewed as an LC of two~\ti~with proper lattice distortion, where each~\ti~represents a layer of an elementary LC (eLC).
+To the best of our knowledge, this is the first demonstration of the LC scheme, in other words, mapping the crystal structures in real space to the band topology in momentum space and paves the way for understanding the physical essence of TCI.